fbpx

 December Winter Holidays Around the World

-December probably has more different winter holidays than any other month.
+December probably has more different winter holidays around the world than any other month.
 There is, of course, Christmas.
 People in over 160 countries worldwide enjoy the Christmas holidays with their loved ones.

 Hanukkah

 Hanukkah can fall in November or December, as it follows the Hebrew calendar.
-Also called the Festival of Lights, this eight-day Jewish festival is known for the lighting of the menorah, giving small gifts, and playing the dreidel game.
+Also called the Festival of Lights, this eight-day Jewish festival is known for lighting a special candle holder called a menorah.
+People also give small gifts and spin a dreidel for a chance to win chocolate coins.

 The word “Hanukkah” means “Dedication” in Hebrew.
 This festival is to commemorate the rededication of the Second Temple of Jerusalem.
 It is also spelled Chanukah and is sometimes called the Festival of Rededication.